jvlcek/miq-ldap-eol/README.md

-# miq-ldap-eol
+# miqldap2sssd
-Scripts used to transition an MiQ appliance from MiQLdap client to SSSD client in an MiQ appliance
+Scripts used to transition an MiQ appliance from MiQLdap client to SSSD client